Maximum of 6 players and a minimum of 2 females (one of which must be from the team’s roster) on each team at the start of the game.

 The 10 second count is announced: “Ten, nine, eight, seven, six, five, four, three, two, one, dead ball.”
 The interval between the first utterance of each number or word must be at least one second.
 The count should be announced loudly enough for the player to hear, yet the onus remains on the players to keep count themselves and to be aware of the referee’s count.
 If the player has not released the ball at the first utterance of the word ‘dead ball’, the player must turn over the ball.

 How to turn over a dead ball: A dead ball, after a 10 second count, must be rolled over with the intention to touch the opposing team’s wall, not just placed over the centerline.
-If a dead ball stops midway from the centerline and the opposing team’s wall, the referee can intervene to assist the turnover.
+If a dead ball stops before reaching the opposing team’s wall, the referee can intervene to assist the turnover.

 Dead balls must be played by the receiving team before the other team can use it again.